Coastal Carolina vs. Troy NCAA Football Odds, Plays and Insights | October 28, 2021

 Over/Under Insights

-- Coastal Carolina and its opponents have gone over the current 54-point total in five of six games this season.
+- Coastal Carolina and its opponents have gone over 52 points in all six games this season.

-- Troy has combined with its opponents to score more than 54 points in one game this season.
+- Troy and its opponents have combined to score more than 52 points in one game this season.

-- The combined points per game average of the two teams, 71, is 17.0 points above Thursday's over/under.
+- The two teams combine to score 71 points per game, 19.0 more than the over/under in this contest.

-- This contest's total is 17.3 points above the 36.7 these two squads combine to allow per game this season.
+- This contest's total is 15.3 points greater than the 36.7 these two squads combine to allow per game this season.

-- The 54 over/under in this game is 3.2 points above the 50.8 average total in Trojans games this season.
+- The 50.8 PPG average total in Trojans games this season is 1.2 points fewer than this game's over/under.

 Coastal Carolina Stats and Trends